alex/what-happens-when/README.rst

 * After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.
+* During the additive increase phase, the windows size increases by a fixed value for every acknowledged packet, which provides a more measured approach to congestion control.
+* When a packet is dropped along the way, it's seen as a sign of network congestion.
+  In response, the client's congestion window size is significantly reduced in a controlled manner.
+This reduction is often don exponentially to prevent overloading the network.
+* Additionally, the dropped packet is retransmitted.
+Retransmission ensures that the data is ultimately delivered, maintaining data reliability.
+The retransmitted packet will then be subject to the congestion control mechanisms once more.

 HTTP protocol
 -------------